-The Port sought public comments as part of the scoping until Wednesday, November 27, 2019.
-A summary of comments will be posted on this online site in December and the Draft EIS is anticipated for release in early 2020, which is the next opportunity for public comment through the environmental review process.
+The Port sought public comments as part of scoping until Wednesday, November 27, 2019.
+A summary of comments will be posted on this online site in January and the Draft EIS is anticipated for release in Q2 2020, which is the next opportunity for public comment through the environmental review process.

 Additional details on the project can be found at https://www.portseattle.org/projects/new-cruise-terminal.